 Bulletin HS-201 and Application Aid #22 describe the complete range of options for heater mounting.
 Refer to them for custom designed heaters.
-For the best performance, always design for maximum contact between the heater and heat sink

 DESIGN NOTES

 The Heaterstat has been designed to replace mechanical thermostats in some applications.
 Reliability, low-cost, solid-state operation, and efficient heating are its primary benefits.
 If your system requires precision control, then you must consider several other factors besides the simple calibration tolerances of the heater and the Heaterstat.
 Close control will require some experimentation and careful design.